How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 Personal experience, mistakes to avoid, and tips

 I’ve spent years testing VR on laptops.
 Here are lessons I learned.
+These are practical and easy to apply.

 • Don’t assume laptop gaming modes are optimal